 Designing benefit programs that are affordable (to both employers and employees), financially sustainable over the near term (3 years) and drive better health outcomes will require nontraditional approaches.
-Successful benefit strategies are increasingly complimenting core insurance-based programs with non-insurance arrangements in a way that leverages the best of both worlds, incites behavior changes and is easily understood by employees and their families.
+Successful benefit strategies are increasingly complementing core insurance-based programs with non-insurance arrangements in a way that leverages the best of both worlds, incites behavior changes, and is easily understood by employees and their families.
 This is no small feat, which requires a thorough evaluation of options, careful planning and a commitment to ongoing communication and education.

 1 Kaiser Family Foundation 2018 Annual Employer Health Benefits Survey, pp 104 – 108.

 2 Harris Poll on behalf of Earnin (2018).
 Waiting to Feel Better: Survey Reveals Cost Delays Timely Care.
 October 23, 2018.